TankEngine-ish/LAMP_Stack_Page_Deployment/README.md

 ### Stage 1 - Setting up my VM:

 On my Ubuntu host machine I grabbed a Vagrant box of CentOS9 and ran it through my Oracle Virtual Box.
-As you can see it's up and running.

-[image]

 Then I got the ssh configuration of my Vagrant's VM and used it to SSH from Ubuntu to the CentOS.
 With the help of the Remote SSH extension in my VsCode I managed to clone the e-commerce repo and load it into my IDE.
 It's worth mentioning that I still had to generate an SSH key for my github.

-[image]

 ### Stage 2 - Database and Firewall